Person comparing credit repair company services versus DIY credit repair options at a desk with credit report documents

 No company can legally remove accurate, verified negative information.
 Late payments, charge-offs, and bankruptcies that are correctly reported stay on your file for 7–10 years regardless of who disputes them.
 Any company promising otherwise is violating federal law.

-If you are dealing with whether to pay off collections or let them age off your report, that strategic decision is yours alone — a credit repair company cannot accelerate the clock on accurate derogatory marks.
+That strategic decision, whether to pay off collections or let them age off your report, belongs entirely to you.
+A credit repair company cannot accelerate the clock on accurate derogatory marks.

 Key Takeaway: Credit repair companies are legally limited to the same dispute tools you can use for free.
 Under the CROA, they cannot remove accurate data, and the FTC warns consumers that promises to do so are a red flag for fraud.

 DIY credit repair starts with pulling your free credit reports and identifying every error.
-You are entitled to one free report per bureau per year through AnnualCreditReport.com, and as of 2023, weekly free reports are permanently available through that portal.
+You are entitled to free reports from all three bureaus through AnnualCreditReport.com, and, weekly free reports are permanently available through that portal.

 Once you identify inaccuracies, you file disputes directly with the credit bureaus online, by mail, or by phone.
 Bureaus are required by the FCRA to investigate disputes within 30 days.
 If the furnisher cannot verify the information, it must be removed.
 This process costs nothing and leaves a paper trail you control entirely.